MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 Approvals that are created from a template still store data in CDS, such as their title, details, template ID, and more.
 Responses that are submitted on the approval request are stored in Forms.
 Learn more about  [Data storage for Microsoft Forms](https://support.microsoft.com/office/data-storage-for-microsoft-forms-97a34e2e-98e1-4dc2-b6b4-7a8444cb1dc3#:~:text=Where%20data%20is%20stored%20for%20Microsoft%20Forms.%20Microsoft,European-based%20tenants%20is%20stored%20on%20servers%20in%20Europe).

 >[!Note]
->If you delete the Form template on the Microsoft Forms site, it will break your Approval template and users will not be able to start the request.
-Users will get an error "CDB TableNotFound" when trying to open an Approval template that has been deleted on Microsoft Forms.
+>If you delete the Form template on the Microsoft Forms site, it'll break your Approval template and users are unable to start the request.
+Users get an error "CDB TableNotFound" when trying to open an Approval template that is deleted on Microsoft Forms.

 Org-scoped templates share the same lifetime of the tenant and team-scoped templates share the same lifetime of the team.
 So, permanently deleting the team deletes the related templates.